akrishna77/QSettlers/QSettlers/index.md

 ### Neural Net Hyperparameters

-We performed some basic testing to determine the hyperparameters for the neural network architecture above.
+We performed some basic testing to determine the hyperparameters for the trade neural network architecture above.
 These hyperparameters are as follows:

 1. Number of hidden layers: 2
+2. Activation: ReLU
 2. Size of hidden layers: 256
 3. Learning rate: 0.001
+4. Learning rate decay: None
+5. Dropout (after every hidden layer): 20%

+Now, for the settlements network, the proposed hyperparameters are as follows (slightly different since larger network architecture):

+1. Number of hidden layers: 2
+2. Activation: ReLu
+3. Learning rate: 0.0005
+4. Learning rate decay: None
+5. Dropout (after every hidden layer): 20%

-We use the mean squared error as our loss function, and Adam optimization to accelerate learning in our neural network.
+For both networks, we use the mean squared error as our loss function, and Adam optimization to accelerate learning in our neural network.
 The values for other hyperparameters are explained in the following sections.

 ### Defining and Exploring the Reward Space